 Ransomware Enters the Network

 Cybersecurity attacks such as Petya, Not Petya, and WannaCry plagued the healthcare industry in the past year.
-Not surprisingly Ransomware was reflected in the report’s findings as the top malware attack.
+Not surprisingly Ransomware was reflected in the findings of the data breach report as the top malware attack.

 70.5% percent of malware attacks on healthcare were categorized as ransomware attacks.
 Ransomware encrypts the infected system’s data and requires the organization to pay a fee to regain access to it.
 Although this is an outside-in attack, ransomware attacks are enabled by insiders who are directly or indirectly manipulated by malicious outsiders to help them carry out their attack.
 Below are the top 5 threat action varieties: